robstarxy/robstarxy/README.md

 - 👋 Hi, I’m @robstarxy and I am a Cognitive Science Master student
-- 👀 I’m interested in neural networks, cluster algorithms and recommender systems
+- 👀 I’m interested in neural networks, optimization and cluster algorithms
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: message on GitHub